 Curbside Collection of Compost

-Many of our larger businesses (and some small!) have started separating organic waste for composting and anaerobic digestion.
+Many of our businesses have started separating organic waste for composting and anaerobic digestion.
 This makes such a big difference.
 The more we can divert from the typical waste stream, the better for us and our environment.
 When you visit an establishment, ask what they do with their waste and if they have considered composting or anaerobic digestion.
-If they need information, they can contact the City Recycling Coordinator.
+Check out our Feed The Earth page to learn about our restaurant food scrap collection program.
+Some businesses are mandated by state law to separate food scraps.
+Information on that law is available here.
+More information can be received from the City Recycling Coordinator.

-Besides managing a compost bin at City Hall, the City has collected organics for the last three years at the Open Air Market at the Wadsworth Mansion.
+Besides managing a compost bin at City Hall, the City has collected organics at several public events such as the Open Air Market at the Wadsworth Mansion and the Hartford Marathon Road Races.
 Volunteer Recycling Educators have staffed the trash and recycling stations to help participants separate their waste properly.
-Recycling and Composting efforts at this event have reduced the trash generated significantly.
-Last year Recycling Commission volunteers also brought in a water station, where shoppers could get a drink of water with a reusable water bottle or small recyclable cup instead of purchasing bottled water.
+Recycling and Composting efforts at these events have reduced the trash generated significantly.
+Recycling Commission volunteers have also brought in a water station, where shoppers could get a drink of water with a reusable water bottle instead of purchasing bottled water.

 The City has collected and composted leaves for decades.
 Currently leaves go to a local farm where they are composted in windrows.
 In the spring, the City makes available compost material from the city’s leaves.
-Watch the Public Works Facebook Page for information about when the compost is available.
+Watch the Public Works Facebook Page or sign up for Recycling Communications for information about when the compost is available.